kerness/pong/README.md

 # pong
-Simple python pong using python turtle
+Simple pong using python turtle with some bugs:)